mk-fg/hwctl/README.rst

 ------------------
 .. _rp2040-usb-ppps: rp2040-usb-ppps.py

-RP2040 firmware used to control USB per-port-power-switching, but NOT via actual built-in ppps protocol that some USB Hub devices support (and can be done via sysfs on linux, or uhubctl_ tool), and instead via cheap MOSFET solid-state-relays, soldered to a cheap simple USB Hub with push-button power controls on ports.
+RP2040 firmware-script used to control USB per-port-power-switching, but NOT via actual built-in ppps protocol that some USB Hub devices support (and can be done using sysfs on linux, or uhubctl_ tool), and instead via cheap solid-state-relays, soldered to a simple USB Hub with push-button power controls on ports.

 Hubs with ppps have two deal-breaking downsides for me: